gravatar/hovercards/README.md

 ## WPCOM

-TODO: Create a WPCOM.md file and describe the WPCOM Gravatar Hovercards library here.
+TODO: Move it back to the Gravatar codebase once the vanilla JS has been published.

 ### Usage